 We believe that learning is not confined to the classroom and the school day.
 Regular, purposeful homework is an essential component of our instructional program.
 The following are guidelines for the frequency and amount of homework your child will be assigned.
 This time does not reflect the additional 30 minutes that are to be devoted to reading each day.
-Note that these times are recommendations only, and will vary based on the classroom instruction taking place at any given time.
+Note that these times are recommendations only and will vary based on the classroom instruction taking place at any given time.

-Grade Level Frequency of Assignments Daily Average (All Subjects) Reading K-1 Daily (5 days per week) 30 minutes 30 minutes 2-3 Daily (5 days per week) 45 minutes 30 minutes 4-5 Daily (5 days per week) 60 minutes 30 minutes 6-8 Daily (5 days per week) 75 minutes 30 minutes 9 - 12 Daily (5 days per week) 90 minutes 30 minutes
+Grade Level Frequency of Assignments Daily Average Reading K-1 Daily (5 days per week) 30 minutes 30 minutes 2-3 Daily (5 days per week) 45 minutes 30 minutes 4-5 Daily (5 days per week) 60 minutes 30 minutes 6-8 Daily (5 days per week) 75 minutes 30 minutes 9-12 Daily (5 days per week) 90 minutes 30 minutes

-Homework must be completed on a daily basis.
-Lunch detention can be given so that homework can be completed for partial credit.
+Homework must be completed daily.
+Lunch detention may be given so that homework can be completed for partial credit.